 Arsheen Jain: We actively participate in major food shows across India like Palate fest and Grub Fest and have so far made our majority of loyal customer base through these shows.
 We also promote the business through digital and social media marketing.

 POSist: How do you ensure customer loyalty?
 What are your views on customer retention?

-POSist: Would you like to share the learning to aspiring entrepreneurs who want to enter bakery industry?
-Please share your insights?
+POSist: Would you like to share the learning with aspiring entrepreneurs who want to enter bakery industry?
+Please share your insights.

-Arsheen: Be passionate about the core business of what you are entering into and do not give up easily.
-Setting up any startup is not an easy task and the bakery business will have its high and lows and only as one is committed and willing to put in everything can you turn it into something beautiful.
+Arsheen Jain: Be passionate about the core business of what you are entering into and do not give up easily.
+Setting up any startup is not an easy task and the bakery business will have its highs and lows and only as one is committed and willing to put in everything can you turn it into something beautiful.

 POSist: How do you see food industry growing?
 What are the upcoming food trends in Restaurant and hospitality industry in 2016?

 Arsheen Jain: Over the recent years there has been a paradigm shift in the awareness of the gourmet food industry in India thanks to shows like Masterchef.
 People are aware of the latest gourmet sensations going around in the market are willing to explore new things.

 Locally sourced fresh ingredients inspired food will be the hot trend of the year as audiences are now leaning towards farm to table inspired cuisine.
 Chef inspired restaurants which highlight Indian cuisine with a Michelin star presentation will also be a hot trend this year.

 POSist: How do you sum up 2015?
 How do you see coming years for your business?